 However, the processing needs high skill and knowledge.
 For the beginner it would be difficult to do the modelling and dimension measurement.
 Unlike the expert it will take lesser time to do the processing.
 For this research, it takes 5 days to process the data.
 Therefore, the user needs a good training not just handling the equipment but to process the data.
 There are a lot of software that can process this point cloud data, however the surveyor needs to study whether that software is good enough for them according to their objective of work and its accuracy.

-3.4 Analysis of suitability of TLS for strata building
+3.4 Suitability of TLS for Building Survey & Mapping